Our dental examination for both new and regular patients comprises of 3 key parts:

 All members of staff are required to participate in regular CPR (cardiopulmonary resuscitation) training and also in the management of medical emergencies.

-In addition, Anne Askew, Mandy Heathcote, Pamela Drabble and Hannah Bailey are trained as first-aiders for the dental practice.
+In addition, Pamela Drabble, Hannah Bailey, Samantha Johnson and Mandy Heathcoate are trained as first-aiders for the dental practice.

 We take complaints very seriously and try to ensure that all our patients are pleased with their experience of our service.
 When patients complain, they are dealt with courteously and promptly so that the matter is resolved as quickly as possible.